sswam/allemande/doc/nsfw/intro.md

 > hey Ally, you're looking hot!
 > Can you help run a sexy photoshoot, @flashi?
 > Xilu, draw a nude girl!
+> Do you know any brunettes who might be up for sexy role-play, Yenta?

 Send an empty "poke" message to continue AI conversations.
 You'll need to do this after Xilu writes an AI art prompt for you.